vladh/clumsycomputer/README.md

-# Things coded on the [clumsycomputer stream](https://twitch.tv/clumsycomputer)
+# Things coded on the [clumsy computer stream](https://twitch.tv/clumsycomputer)

-[clumsycomputer](https://twitch.tv/clumsycomputer) is a Twitch stream where we program something from scratch together to better learn how things work!
+[clumsy computer](https://twitch.tv/clumsycomputer) is a Twitch stream where we program something from scratch together to better learn how things work!
 This usually means no libraries and potentially no imports.
 This repository contains the code for all the things that we coded on stream.